 Tax audit process

 The Maltese Commissioner for Revenue is entitled to raise an investigation and notify the taxpayer in writing that the department is initiating a tax enquiry.
 In such investigations, the taxpayer will typically be required to provide information and supporting documentation in respect of queries raised by the Revenue.
 The taxpayer has a right to appoint a representative on their behalf.

 Statute of limitations

-An assessment may be issued by the Maltese Commissioner for Revenue no later than six years from the end of the year in which the tax return is filed.
+An assessment may be issued by the Maltese Commissioner for Revenue no later than five years from the end of the year in which the tax return is filed.
 In the event of non-full disclosure or wilful incorrect/misleading information, the aforesaid prescription period will not apply.

 In respect of the payment of tax, additional tax, interest, or any penalty, an action may be taken during any time from the date on which it becomes due and payable up to eight years from that date or, where an assessment in respect thereof has been made, from the date on which that assessment becomes final and conclusive.